What is Staking?

 What are the rewards of staking?

-Different coins earn different rewards-some with higher percentage returns than others.
+Different coins earn different rewards, some with higher percentage returns than others.
+Here are some typical staking reward ranges in 2026:

 Computing Staking Rewards